 Bachelor of Engineering (Honours) and Diploma of Professional Practice (Co-op Engineering) - CC32

-With extensive work-integrated learning opportunities and featuring 48 weeks of paid industry placement, our Bachelor of Engineering (Honours) and Diploma of Professional Practice (Co-op Engineering) provides you with vast opportunities to gain real-world experience to prepare you for your career as a professional engineer.
+With extensive work-integrated learning opportunities and 48 weeks of paid industry placement, our Bachelor of Engineering (Honours) and Diploma of Professional Practice (Co-op Engineering) provides you with vast opportunities to gain real-world experience to prepare you for your career as a professional engineer.

 4.5 years full-time, 9 years part-time